 Where to start

-Our starting point was a quick review of the published papers that we’ve recall seeing at IGL.
+Our starting point was a quick review of the published papers that we’ve recalled seeing at IGL.
 Below is our day 0 reading list, containing various innovation, entrepreneurship and business growth voucher programmes.

 Hopefully the list, which we will update as this project progresses, is a useful resource for you.
 But we also need your help to make sure that we don’t miss anything vital to our story.